-- 1.31 Preparation of the Carlisle Local Plan has been ongoing since 2010, starting with the collection of a comprehensive evidence base.
-We subsequently published two consultation documents and undertook extensive public engagement. - 1.32 The Core Strategy Key Issues Paper (January-March 2011) consulted the local community and a variety of stakeholders and on the Council's initial thinking on the issues facing Carlisle and those that the Core Strategy could try to address.
-We had a fantastic response to the consultation, with over 1500 representations made. - 1.33 Responses to the Key Issues Consultation then fed into the production of the Issues and Options Paper which we consulted on between September and October 2011.
+- 1.46 Preparation of the Carlisle Local Plan has been ongoing since 2010, starting with the collection of a comprehensive evidence base.
+We subsequently published three consultation documents and undertook extensive public engagement. - 1.47The Core Strategy Key Issues Paper (January-March 2011) consulted the local community and a variety of stakeholders and on the Council's initial thinking on the issues facing Carlisle and those that the Core Strategy could try to address.
+We had a fantastic response to the consultation, with over 1500 representations made. - 1.48 Responses to the Key Issues Consultation then fed into the production of the Issues and Options Paper which we consulted on between September and October 2011.
 Contained within the document we asked a number of questions and provided a range of options as to how we should address some of the issues you identified as being the most important for Carlisle to address.
 It also set out the spatial vision for the District which has been used to guide this Preferred Options stage.
-We had over 100 responses to this consultation. - 1.34 We have also engaged throughout the plan preparation process with stakeholders and the public and have continued to attend public meetings and receive comments outside of formal consultation periods.
-This has included attending and presenting at Parish Council meetings and providing updates to the public through the Councils' residents magazine and consultees through our Localism in Action Newsletter. - 1.35 All of the comments we have received have been used to inform each subsequent stage of the Plan, including this Preferred Options document.
-Once the consultation on the Preferred Options is complete the comments received will again be assessed and, where appropriate, changes will be made and incorporated into the next version of the Plan.
+We had over 100 responses to this consultation.

+- 1.49 Responses to these two previous stages of consultation then went on to form the Preferred Options Stage One document and consultation from July-September 2013.
+This consultation was well publicised and we had a good response with over 1000 detailed comments relating to Policies and Site Allocations. - 1.50 All of the comments we have received have been used to inform each subsequent stage of the Plan, including this Preferred Options- Stage Two document.
+Once the consultation on Preferred Options Stage Two is complete the comments received will again be assessed and, where appropriate, changes will be made and incorporated into the next version of the Plan, towards Publication Stage.